-The Sarasota Ballet, Florida, presents Rudolf Nurevey’s production of Raymonda, Act III, featuring Barry Kay’s scenery and costumes, initially conceived in 1966 and hired from The Royal Ballet; venue Van Wezel Performing Arts Hall; three performances.
+The Sarasota Ballet, Florida, presents Rudolf Nurevey’s production of Raymonda, Act III, featuring Barry Kay’s sets and costumes, initially conceived in 1966 and hired from The Royal Ballet; venue Van Wezel Performing Arts Hall; three performances.

 Publication of “Barry Kay and the Barry Kay Archive”, an account of Kay’s creative ideals and achievements in theatre design and the Archive’s role and engagement in preserving his artistic legacy; author: Michael Werner; publisher Association of Performing Arts Collections (APAC), Newsletter August 2015, issue 3, special features (pdf). – APAC is the UK affiliate of SIBMAS.